rvo-cs/ora-sqldev-tools/doc/misc/tools-setup/sqldeveloper/README.md

 ### Preferences

-SQL Developer has plenty of Preferences settings!
-Which makes it hard to write a comprehensive checklist in the first place.
+SQL Developer has plenty of Preferences settings—too many to make a comprehensive checklist!
 Following is an attempt to list the most important settings (in my opinion).

 * [Environment](#environment)
 * [Code Editor](#code-editor)